Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   specificity.
 One example would be to replace all TCP/UDP port numbers with one of two fixed values indicating whether the original port was ephemeral (>=1024) or non-ephemeral (>1024).
-Another example, precision degradation, reduces the accuracy of e.g. a numeric value or a timestamp.
+Another example, precision degradation, reduces the accuracy of e.g., a numeric value or a timestamp.
 * Enumeration.
 With data from a well-ordered set, replace the first data item data using a random initial value and then allocate ordered values for subsequent data items.
 When used with timestamp data, this preserves ordering